TiagoGIM/TiagoGIM/Readme.md

 ## I have a degree in mechatronic engineering. 💻 in Brazil 🌎

-- 🌱 I’m currently learning about TDD (unit tests), docker and Using Python for Automation .
+- 🌱 I’m currently learning about Devops concepts, docker and Using Python for datascience .

 - 💻 My code languages' favorites are Python and Javascript.
 (But I know about C++ too). =D